concourse/concourse/CONTRIBUTING.md

   running the various test suites, see [Testing your changes](#testing-your-changes).

-* All commits must have a signature certifying agreement to the [DCO][dco].
+* All contributors must be registered with the Linux Foundation's [EasyCLA](https://easycla.lfx.linuxfoundation.org/)
-  For more information, see [Signing your work](#signing-your-work).
-A check for this will run automatically and prevent merging if it fails.

 * The [documentation][docs] should be updated (in a separate, linked PR), but if you're not confident in your technical writing you may skip this step.